mattdesl/spring-input/README.md

 - `min` - the minimum bound, default 0 (can be `-Infinity`)
 - `max` - the maximum bound, default 1 (can be `Infinity`)
 - `edge` - the relative edge gutter size, default 0 (i.e. no "bounce back")
-- `damping` - adjusts the friction when flicking; defualt 0.1
+- `damping` - adjusts the friction when flicking; defualt 0.3
-- `spring` - adjusts the friction when bouncing back; default 0.1
+- `spring` - adjusts the friction when bouncing back; default 0.2
+- `maxVelocity` - the maximum velocity in a flick, default 0.05

 All values can be changed during runtime, eg: